This post will show you how to prevent DDoS attacks on your WordPress Site.

 How To Prevent DDoS Attacks On Your WordPress Site

-Contact your web host
+Contact your web host.

-When it comes to DDoS attacks, early actions are never a waste.
-Immediate measures can save your website when you notice an impending DDoS attack by informing the web host company.
+When it comes to DDoS attacks, taking early action is never a waste.
+Immediate measures can save your Website when you notice an impending DDoS attack by informing the web host company.
 They might suggest a solution that can make these attacks futile.
-Information in advance will help you stall the attack.
-They will install preventive measures such as the installation of a website application firewall like Sucuri.

 Consult a WordPress Security Service Provider